rvarun11/automation-scripts/README.md

 ### Run
 1. Download linkedin.py file.
-2. Open the file using a Text Editor and follow the instructions for adding your username, password and the criteria for withdrawing the requests.
+2. Open the file using a Text Editor and follow the instructions to set your username, password and criteria.
 3. Run `python linkedin.py` in your terminal.